Opium production in Afghanistan: Foreign involvement

 Approximately 40,000 foreign troops attempted to manage "security" in Afghanistan, principally of 32,000 regular soldiers from 37 NATO forces: the International Security Assistance Force.
-8,000 US and other special operations forces, mainly privately contracted soldiers of fortune, make up the balance.
-There is significant resistance, both from the ideological and theocratic Taliban, especially in southern Afghanistan, and independent local warlords and drug organizations.
-Antonio Maria Costa, Executive Director of UNODC, described the situation: "There is no rule of law in most of the southern parts of Afghanistan—the bullets rule."
+8,000 US and other special operations forces, mainly privately contracted soldiers of fortune, made up the balance.
+There was significant resistance, both from the ideological and theocratic Taliban, especially in southern Afghanistan, as well as from independent local warlords and drug organizations.
+Antonio Maria Costa, executive director of UNODC, described the situation: "There is no rule of law in most of the southern parts of Afghanistan—the bullets rule."

-Post-war
+New Taliban government (since 2021)

-After the Fall of Kabul in 2021, the opium trade boomed.

-The Taliban outlawed production again on 3 April 2022.
+After the Fall of Kabul in 2021, the opium trade boomed, but the Taliban outlawed production again on 3 April 2022.
 The ban came in the middle of the springtime poppy harvest in what would have been a bumper year for the crop.
 After the end of the war, most farmers had dedicated at least some portion of their crop to poppy.
 The ban also came in the middle of a major economic crisis; opium has long been used to supplement local incomes since it sells for a premium over traditional crops.

-Production and distribution

-Drug trafficking

-The following areas of Afghanistan play a major role in its drug trafficking: